Valley Medical Centre, San Jose, USA

 She is also Clinical Associate Professor of Orthopaedic Surgery (Physical Medicine and Rehabilitation) at Stanford School of Medicine.
 She serves on the Research Committees of both the Academy of SCI Professionals and American Spinal Injury Association and is a charter member of the VA Central IRB, which oversees human rights protections in multi-site VA research projects.

 Dr Stephen McKenna, MD

 Dr Stephen McKenna is the Chief of the Rehabilitation Trauma Centre at Santa Clara Valley Medical Center, San Jose, California.
 He is an affiliated Clinical Assistant Professor of Internal Medicine and of Neurosurgery, Stanford University School of Medicine.
 He received his Bachelors degree in Mathematics and Statistics from the University of California Berkeley, and his Doctor of Medicine degree from Stanford University School of Medicine.
-Steve completed his clinical training at Santa Clara Velley Medical Cemnter where he was chief resident.
+Stephen completed his clinical training at Santa Clara Velley Medical Center where he was Chief Resident.

 His interest in clinical trials began in 1995 when he was the Project Manager for the National Institute of Health HIV vaccine trial site in Lusaka, Zambia.
 He is currently a Site Director for the Stanford Partnership for Spinal Cord Injury and Repair.
 The Mission of the Partnership is to accelerate neuroregenerative research and the development of new treatments by facilitating collaboration between industry leaders, scientists and clinicians.